Sustainability

 A Sustainability Working Group (SWG) has been formed to chart our sustainability journey and help colleagues throughout GAC world to turn their good intentions and ideas into verifiable actions.
 This team reports directly to the Sustainability Steering Committee to influence real change.

 Underlying the Group’s commitment to a strong sustainability culture, the Chairman’s Sustainability Excellence Awards is a key initiative that recognises and rewards GAC companies which successfully implemented initiatives that make sustainability an integral part of their day-to-day activities.
-GAC UK won the inaugural Chairman’s Sustainability Excellence Awards in 2022 with GAC Sri Lanka and GAC Singapore as runners-up for their diverse range of sustainability projects.
+GAC UK won the inaugural Chairman’s Sustainability Excellence Awards in 2022.
+In 2023 GAC Malaysia's multifaceted approach to health and well-being, environmental responsibility and community engagement earned it the top spot in the Awards, with GAC Sri Lanka and GAC Singapore as runner-ups for the second year running.

 Sustainability is integral to who we are and what we do, now and in the future.
 We promise to work towards a better tomorrow for the planet and people.
 It is also how we help our customers deliver their strategy.